Tattoo & Body Piercing Establishments

 If your shop needs to apply for a variance because it does not have an autoclave as using all single service items, complete the DSPS Variance Form.

 In addition to the requirements of SPS 221 establishments in St. Croix County per ordinance Chapter 45 (PDF) must ensure that all it's practitioners have blood borne pathogen training every 24 months, has an Exposure Control plan with all required components, the plan is reviewed with staff training annually, and the written after instructions includes the recommendation to seek medical attention with the presence of stated signs and symptoms of infection.

 Contact us for the Body Art After Care Instructions and the Exposure Control Templates.

 The St. Croix County has a free blood borne pathogen course with quiz that can be taken to satisfy that requirement:

-Complete the training video and Quiz and mail it into the department.
+Complete the training video, contact us for the quiz, and mail it into the department.
 Participants will receive a course certificate that must be posted in the Body Art Establishment with their State of WI Practitioners License.